OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 My current after-hours foray into this topic is an attempt at a long term forecast of snowpack in Utah.
 Currently, the project is limited to forecasting measurements of [SWE (snow water equivalent)](https://en.wikipedia.org/?title=Snow_water_equivalent&redirect=no) for Brighton, but I do want to eventually expand the scope.
 All of my raw data is being sourced from the [USDA's Natural Resources Conservation Service](https://nwcc-apps.sc.egov.usda.gov/awdb/site-plots/POR/WTEQ/UT/Brighton.html).

+I am not making a poltical statment.
+I am building forecasts.
+I just want them to be accurate.

 ## Methodology